simbo1905/threadbox/ANTHROPIC_CLIENT.md

 # Anthropic Client Implementation

+Note: This client is foundation work for future agent‑to‑agent communication and orchestration.
+It is not yet integrated with the DSL transpilation pipeline; today it serves as supporting infrastructure and integration surface area.

 This implementation provides a simple TypeScript Anthropic client with TOML configuration support and comprehensive testing.

 ## Features